PingFederate SAML Single Sign-On (SSO) into Joomla

 miniOrange Joomla SAML SP SSO plugin helps you to integrate your Joomla site to PingFederate using SAML 2.0 protocol.
 The miniOrange Joomla SAML SP Single Sign-on (SSO) plugin is simple to set up PingFederate SSO into Joomla and enable secure login into Joomla.
 As a result, users can access multiple Joomla applications with one login after authenticating with their PingFederate IDP credentials.

-Here we will go through a step-by-step guide to configure SAML SSO login between Joomla site and PingFederate by considering PingFederate as IdP (Identity Provider) and Joomla as SP (Service Provider).
+Our plugin is compatible with Joomla 3 as well as Joomla 4 with all the SAML 2.0 compliant Identity Providers.
+Here we will go through a step-by-step guide to configure SAML SSO login between the Joomla site and PingFederate by considering PingFederate as IDP (Identity Provider) & Joomla as SP (Service Provider).

 What is SSO ?

 Single sign-on (SSO) is an authentication method that enables users to access multiple applications with one-click login and one set of credentials.
 For example, after users log in to your Joomla site, they can automatically access all resources of the Joomla site.
 When you set up SSO, you configure one system to trust another to authenticate users, eliminating users' need to log in to each system separately.
 The system that authenticates users is called an Identity Provider.
 The system that trusts the Identity Provider for authentication is called the Service Provider.